Strongly correlated crystalline higher-order topological phases in two-dimensional systems: A coupled-wire study

-In this Letter, we systematically construct the crystalline HOTSC in two-dimensional interacting fermionic systems by coupling the 1D nonchiral Luttinger liquids with domain-wall structured mass terms as quantum wires, via two typical intriguing interacting examples: $D_4$-symmetric class-D HOTSC and $C_4$-symmetric class-BD\1 HOTSC, whose higher-order edge modes are Majorana zero modes \cite{rotation,dihedral}.
+In this Letter, we systematically construct the crystalline HOTSC in two-dimensional interacting fermionic systems by coupling the circular 1D nonchiral Luttinger liquids with domain-wall structured mass terms as quantum wires, via two typical intriguing interacting examples: $D_4$-symmetric class-D HOTSC and $C_4$-symmetric class-BD\1 HOTSC, whose higher-order edge modes are Majorana zero modes (MZMs) \cite{rotation,dihedral}.
 By suitable inter-wire tunneling/interaction, several 1D quantum wires are assembled and fully gapped, living few dangling quantum wires at the edge or near the center of the systems.
 Near the center, the dangling quantum wires are fully gapped by intra-wire interactions; on the edge, the dangling quantum wires explicitly manifest the higher-order topological edge modes of 2D HOTSC by their domain-wall structure.
-Different 2D higher-order topological phases are characterized by different patterns of coupled-wire.
+Different 2D HOTSCs are characterized by different patterns of coupled-wire.
+Lattice translation symmetry can also be imposed straightforwardly.
 Furthermore, with concrete coupled-wire construction of 2D HOTSC, we directly investigate the quantum phase transitions by tuning different coupling constants of inter-wire interactions.
+We stress that our arguments are not sensitive to specific geometry of quantum wires: the calculations are applicable to any geometry respecting the specific crystalline symmetry, we choose circular geometry for calculational convenience.

-\textit{$D_4$-symmetric class-D HOTSC} -- For 2D $D_4$-symmetric systems with spinless fermions, there is an intriguing interacting 2D HOTSC with protected Majorana corner modes $\xi_{1,2,3,4}$ and $\xi_{1,2,3,4}'$ that can be reformulated to complex fermions $c_{1,2,3,4}^\dag=(\xi_{1,2,3,4}+\xi_{1,2,3,4}')/\sqrt{2}$ (see Fig. \ref{dihedral}).
+\textit{$D_4$-symmetric class-D HOTSC} -- For 2D $D_4$-symmetric systems with spinless fermions, there is an intriguing interacting 2D HOTSC with protected Majorana corner modes $\xi_{k}$ and $\xi_{k}'$ ($k=1,2,3,4$) that can be reformulated to complex fermions $c_{k}^\dag=(\xi_{k}+i\xi_{k}')/\sqrt{2}$ (see Fig. \ref{CWC}).
 In this section we construct this phase by an ``almost free'' coupled-wires, with necessary interaction only defined near the $D_4$-center.
 These Majorana corner modes are also reformulated in terms of domain walls of 1D nonchiral Luttinger liquids \cite{BBC}.
-Consider $2n$ decoupled 1D quantum wires with circular geometry (see Fig. \ref{CWC}), firstly we define a nonchiral Luttinger liquid as a 1D quantum wire with the Lagrangian:
+Consider $2n$ decoupled 1D quantum wires with circular geometry (see Fig. \ref{CWC}), the Lagrangian of $j^{\mathrm{th}}$ quantum wire is:

 where $\phi^j=(\phi_1^j,\phi_2^j)^T$ is the 2-component bosonic field of $j^{\mathrm{th}}$ quantum wire and $K^j=\sigma^z$ as the $K$-matrix of the topological term \cite{supplementary}.
 The total Lagrangian of decoupled wires is: $\mathcal{L}_0=\sum_{j=1}^{2n}\mathcal{L}_0^j$.
 The $D_4$ symmetry properties of these bosonic fields are ($\bs{R}\in C_4/\bs{M}_1\in\mathbb{Z}_2^M$ is rotation/reflection generator of $D_4=C_4\rtimes\mathbb{Z}_2^M$ symmetry):